Infinitary Noetherian Constructions I. Infinite Words: Preliminaries

 Noetherian spaces are closed under finite products, finite coproducts, subspaces, under the process of replacing the topology by a coarser one, under images by continuous maps, and various other constructions, such as the $X^*$ construction.

-Every topological space has a \emph{specialization} quasi-ordering $\leq$, defined by $x \leq y$ if and only if every open neighborhood of $x$ contains $y$.
-The closure of $\{x\}$ is then \emph{principal ideal} $\dc x$, namely the set of all points below $x$ in that quasi-ordering.
+Every topological space has a \emph{specialization} preordering $\leq$, defined by $x \leq y$ if and only if every open neighborhood of $x$ contains $y$.
+We then say that $x$ is less than or equal to $y$, or \emph{below} $y$, or that $y$ is larger than or equal to $x$, or \emph{above} $x$.
+The closure of $\{x\}$ is the \emph{principal ideal} $\dc x$, namely the set of all points below $x$ in that quasi-ordering.
 (Symmetrically, we write $\upc x$ for the set of all points above $x$.)
-An \emph{Alexandroff topology} is a topology in which every intersection of open subsets is open, or equivalently, in which the open subsets are exactly the upwards-closed subsets in the specialization quasi-ordering $\leq$.
+An \emph{Alexandroff topology} is a topology in which every intersection of open subsets is open, or equivalently, in which the open subsets are exactly the upwards-closed subsets in the specialization preordering $\leq$.
 The Alexandroff topology of a given quasi-ordering $\leq$ is, correspondingly, the collection of all its upwards-closed sets.
-Among the topologies with a given specialization quasi-ordering $\leq$, the Alexandroff topology is the finest, and the coarsest is the \emph{upper topology}, whose closed sets are intersections of sets of the form $\dc E$, $E$ finite; the notation $\dc E$ denotes $\bigcup_{x \in E} \dc x$.
+Among the topologies with a given specialization preordering $\leq$, the Alexandroff topology is the finest, and the coarsest is the \emph{upper topology}, whose closed sets are intersections of sets of the form $\dc E$, $E$ finite; the notation $\dc E$ denotes $\bigcup_{x \in E} \dc x$.